Polynomial towers and inverse Gowers theory for bounded-exponent groups: Introduction

 \section{Introduction}

 In this paper, we introduce a new type of dynamical system tower, which we call a \emph{polynomial tower} (see Definition \ref{tower-def}).
 We show that the systems in such towers extend the Host--Kra factors associated with actions of bounded-exponent groups.
 This ergodic-theoretical result is then used to prove an inverse theorem for the Gowers norms over finite abelian groups of bounded exponent that does not require extending the underlying group.

-We begin by recalling the basic notation we will use, leading eventually to the definition of a polynomial tower.
+For the convenience of the reader and in order to keep the exposition self-contained, we recall the basic notation we will use in the sequel and collect in the appendices the key definitions and technical results from the existing literature.